7 Pro Tips for Do It Yourself Remodeling

 The problem is that many do-it-yourself projects can devolve into start-it-yourself projects.
 Mere muscle pain can escalate to serious injury.
 And what seemed like a great way to save money can cost you way more than the receipt for materials.

-Hoffman Weber Construction often does interior remodeling and exterior facelifts for aspiring and former DIYrs.
+Hoffman Weber Construction often does exterior facelifts for aspiring and former DIYrs.
 Just because homeowners can install faucets and assemble IKEA doesn’t mean they are ready to replace their roofs or remodel their kitchens.
 If you plan to do your own remodeling, here are some Pro tips that could help you avoid serious problems.

 1. Get permits and inspections

 Get required permits even if it means the city will increase your taxes.
 Permits ensure that work is done properly so it is safe and will last.
 We are professionals and always get permits and inspections.
 It’s even more important for someone who lacks professional experience to do so.
 When you go to sell your home, savvy buyers will ask to see permits for work that is not reflected in the property records.
 If you do the work yourself and failed to get proper inspections, it will be suspect even if you did it right.
 If you aren’t sure if you need a permit, call your local building department and ask.
 They’re not so bad.
 Well, most of them.

 DIYrs waste enormous time making multiple trips to the home center because they run short on materials or discover they need a tool.
 Don’t start shopping until you have thought it through and made a list of everything you will need.
 It is better to buy the third box of luxury vinyl tiles than to return to the big box on a Saturday afternoon to pick up more material to finish the job.